CECFC-ABBA/Group-Project-Account/README.md

 3/9 - Implement graphics, write main

-3/10 - Finish everything and test it
+(3/10 - Finish everything and test it)?